 Getting Started and Design Downloads

-- Click the Download button above to access the Floral Peace Word and Floral Peace Symbol embroidery designs in the appropriate format for your machine as well as all accompanying templates and color charts.
+- Click the Download button above to a separate page access the Floral Peace Word and Floral Peace Symbol embroidery designs in the appropriate format for your machine as well as all accompanying templates and color charts.
 Load the design(s) into your machine.

 - We have provided these files in SIX main embroidery formats: EXP, JPX, JAN, PES, VIP, and VP3.

 NOTE: The EXP file folder is special for the newest Bernina machines and it contains the image files and color information for the screen of the machine.
 If you are a Bernina owner of one of these new machines, you will just drop the whole folder onto a USB stick and your machine will know what to do with it.
 Any other brands that use EXP will simply ignore the information they don’t need.
 JPX files are special for the Janome MC12000, MC15000, and MC550E machines.The JAN files are useful if you have Digitizer Pro.
 Check the largest hoop size for your embroidery machine.
 The designs will work for a 230mm square hoop, a 300mm hoop and, of course, the new Janome 360mm hoop.

 - From the main fabric (the off-white linen in our sample), cut the following: